vickoc911/org.vicko.wavetask/README.md

 - Icon reflection
 - Basic skin system
 - Option to select the icon size
-- option to select the zoom size
+- Option to select the zoom size
-- option to select the amplitude
+- Option to select the amplitude
+- Option to disable icon reflection

+Skins:

+- Default: draw the plasma theme
+- Big Sur Light
+- Big Sur Night
+- IVORY glass
+- No background
+- Vidrio
+- coffee

 What doesn't work:
 - For now, it only works in the bottom position